deepgram/deepgram-fern-config/README.md

-# Deepgram's Fern Configuration
+# Deepgram's Docs

-This repo contains the configuration files for Deepgram's API documentation and SDK generation, built using Fern.
+This repo contains the architecture for Deepgram's docs and SDK generation.

+Our docs site and SDKs are built with [Fern](http://buildwithfern.com).

 ## Prerequisites